March 2026 Thailand Visa Guide

 Welcome to the Land of Smiles!
 If you are planning your first-ever trip to Thailand, you are about to embark on an incredible journey.
 From the neon-lit food stalls of Bangkok to the misty mountains of Chiang Mai and the turquoise waters of the southern islands, Thailand is a dream destination.

-However, we know that the logistics part of travel—specifically visas—can feel a bit overwhelming.
+However, we know that the planning part of travel, specifically visas, can feel a bit overwhelming.
 Rules can change, and you want to make sure your arrival is as smooth as possible.
-This guide is designed to give you total confidence for your March 2026 trip.
+This guide is designed to give you total confidence for your trip.

 Important Note: As of March 20, 2026, the Thai Foreign Ministry has formally recommended returning the exemption period to 30 days.
 While the 60-day rule is still the active standard today, this policy shift is expected to be implemented very soon.
 Additionally, immigration officers at major hubs are now closely scrutinizing anyone on their third visa-exempt entry within a rolling 12-month period.